-6.2 Development Strategy
+2.1 Development Strategy

-6.3 WIN4 - Silver Hill Mixed Use Site (Central Winchester Regeneration)
+2.2 WIN4 - Silver Hill Mixed Use Site (Central Winchester Regeneration)

-6.3.1 This policy sets out the development principles for the redevelopment of the Silver Hill mixed use area now referred to as the Central Winchester Regeneration (CWR).
+2.2.1 This policy sets out the development principles for the redevelopment of the Silver Hill mixed use area now referred to as the Central Winchester Regeneration (CWR).
 The policy sets out the principles for the redevelopment to include retail, residential, community/civic uses, and other town centre uses.
-The Central Winchester Regeneration Supplementary Planning Document has been adopted to provide more detailed guidance.
-The Council is currently in the process of procuring a development partner to help deliver its vision for the area.
-Final tenders are due In December 2022 with a decision on the preferred bidder programmed for next month and a decision on the preferred bidder will be made in March 2023.
+The Central Winchester Regeneration Supplementary Planning Document was been adopted in June 2018 and this provides more detailed planning guidance on the site.
+The Council appointed Jigsaw consortium as it's development partner in March 2023.
+The Jigsaw consortium are now working towards submission of a planning application in 2025.

-6.4 WIN5 - Station Approach Area - Development Principle
+2.3 WIN5 - Station Approach Area - Development Principle

-6.4.1 This policy sets out the development principles for the redevelopment of the Station Approach area of town including the uses to be included and the requirement to relate positively to the Conservation Area and guidance on the design and scale of the proposed buildings.
-Although outside of the monitoring period, an initial consultation on vision and capacity study was carried out in the summer/autumn 2022 and feedback to the community of finding of these is due to be given in winter 2022 with the preparation of a masterplan or alternative planning routes planned for Spring/Summer 2023.
+2.3.1 This policy sets out the development principles for the redevelopment of the Station Approach area of town including the uses to be included and the requirement to relate positively to the Conservation Area and guidance on the design and scale of the proposed buildings.
+Although outside of the monitoring period, an initial consultation on vision and capacity study on the Station Regeneration Area was carried out in the summer/autumn 2022 and feedback to the community of finding of these is due to be given in winter 2022 with the preparation of a masterplan or alternative planning routes planned for Spring/Summer 2023.

-6.5 WIN6 - The Carfax Mixed Use Site
+6.2 WIN6 - The Carfax Mixed Use Site

-6.5.1 This policy sets out the development principles for the redevelopment of the Carfax mixed use site which is part of the Station Approach major project area.
+6.2.1 This policy sets out the development principles for the redevelopment of the Carfax mixed use site which is part of the Station Approach major project area.
 This policy sets out the principles for the redevelopment to include office, retail or leisure, residential and car parking.
+This site now forms part of the larger Station Approach Regeneration Area.

-6.6 WIN7 - The Cattlemarket Mixed Use Site
+6.3 WIN7 - The Cattlemarket Mixed Use Site

-6.6.1 This policy sets out the development principles for the redevelopment of The Cattlemarket mixed use site.
+6.3.1 This policy sets out the development principles for the redevelopment of The Cattlemarket mixed use site.
 The redevelopment should include offices, retail or leisure, residential and car parking.
-This site now forms part of the larger Station Approach site.
+This site now forms part of the larger Station Approach Regeneration Area.

-6.7 WIN8 - Stanmore
+6.4 WIN8 - Stanmore

-6.7.1 Policy WIN8 states that within the Stanmore area as shown on the policies map the Council will implement the key principles and proposals set out within the Stanmore Planning Framework.
+6.4.1 Policy WIN8 states that within the Stanmore area as shown on the policies map the Council will implement the key principles and proposals set out within the Stanmore Planning Framework.
 Development will be permitted where it accords with the Development Plan and the Stanmore Planning Framework.
-There were 3 applications granted planning permission within the monitoring period
+There were 8 applications granted planning permission within the monitoring period.